jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Errors in presence of shape polymorphism

-If you write your program assuming that all shapes are tuples of integers, and then try to trace it with shape polymorphism you can run into a number of errors.
+Most JAX code assumes that the shapes of JAX arrays are tuples of integers, but with shape polymorphism some dimensions may be symbolic expressions.

-The program:
+This can lead to a number of errors.
+For example, the program:

 ```python
 four_ones = np.ones((4,))